-COLLABORATE AND COOPERATE with our partners to enhance the effectiveness of our efforts and resources.
+COLLABORATE AND COOPERATE with our partners.

+Be CONSISTENT in the application of our policies and decisions.

-Goal: The Invasive Plant Program's goal is to protect our economy, environment and social values from invasive plants and to ensure that existing infestations are managed using an integrated pest management approach.
+The Invasive Plant Program's goal is to protect our economy, environment, and social values from invasive plants and to ensure that existing infestations are managed using an integrated pest management approach.